 “Cookies” are small pieces of data, which are saved on the computer of users.
 Within the cookies, different information can be saved.
 A cookie primarily helps store information on a user (or on the device on which the cookie is stored) during, and also after a user visits a website in the context of an online offer.
 Temporary cookies or “session cookies” or “transient cookies” are cookies that are deleted when a user leaves a website and closes his or her browser.
 Such a cookie can store, for example, the content of an online basket or a login status.
 “Permanent” or “persistent” cookies remain on your computer also after you close your browser.
 Therefore they can store, for example, the log-in status if you visit the website again after a couple of days.
 Such a cookie can also store a user’s preferences that are used to measure audience reach or for marketing purposes.
 “Third-party cookies” are cookies of providers other than the controller who operates the online offer (otherwise, if just their cookies are concerned, the controller’s cookies are called “first-party cookies”).

-If you do not want cookies to be saved on your computer, we ask you to adjust the settings on your browser which allow you to disable cookies.
+If you do not want cookies to be saved on your computer at all, we ask you to adjust the settings on your browser which allow you to disable cookies.
 Saved cookies can be deleted in the settings of your browser.
 The exlusion of cookies can lead to restriction of functionality of the online offer.

 Deletion of personal data